Arthur Godfrey: Early life

-Godfrey was born in Manhattan in 1903.
-His mother, Kathryn Morton Godfrey, was from a well-to-do Oswego, New York, family which disapproved of her marriage to an older Englishman, Arthur's father, Arthur Hanbury Godfrey.
-The senior Godfrey was a sportswriter and considered an expert on surrey and hackney horses, but the advent of the automobile devastated the family's finances.
+Godfrey was born in Manhattan in 1903 to Arthur Hanbury Godfrey and Kathryn Morton Godfrey.
+His mother was from a well-to-do Oswego, New York, family, which disapproved of her marriage.
+An older Englishman, the senior Godfrey was a sportswriter and considered an expert on surrey and hackney horses, but the advent of the automobile devastated the family's finances.
 By 1915, when Arthur was 12, the family had moved to Hasbrouck Heights, New Jersey.
-Godfrey dropped out after a year at Hasbrouck Heights High School.
-Arthur, the eldest of five children, had tried to help his family survive by working before and after school, but at age 14 left home to ease the financial burden on the family.
-By 15 he was a civilian typist at Camp Merritt, New Jersey, and enlisted in the Navy two years later, lying about his age.
+Godfrey dropped out after a single year at Hasbrouck Heights High School.
+The eldest of five children, he worked before and after school at an early age, and left home at 14 to ease the financial burden on his family.
+A year later he was a civilian typist at Camp Merritt, New Jersey, and enlisted in the United States Navy at 17, lying about his age.

 Godfrey's father was something of a "free thinker" by the standards of the era.
 He did not disdain organized religion but insisted that his children explore all faiths before deciding for themselves which to embrace.
-Their childhood friends included Catholic, Jewish and every kind of Protestant playmates.
-The senior Godfrey was friends with the Vanderbilts, but was as likely to spend his time talking with the shoeshine man or the hotdog vendor about issues of the day.
+Their childhood included friends of Catholic, Jewish and various Protestant faiths.
+The senior Godfrey was friends with the Vanderbilts, but was democratic in his associations and enjoyed talking about issues of the day to total strangers.
 In the book Genius in the Family (G.P.
 Putnam's Sons, New York, 1962), written about their mother by Godfrey's youngest sister, Dorothy Gene (who preferred to be called "Jean"), with the help of their sister, Kathy, it was reported that the angriest they ever saw their father was when a man on the ferry declared the Ku Klux Klan a civic organization vital to the good of the community.
 They rode the ferry back and forth three times, with their father arguing with the man that the Klan was a bunch of "Blasted, bigoted fools, led 'round by the nose!"